Ellen has been an online writer for over 12 years. Her articles focus on everything from gardening to engineering.

 In the screencap below, the left side shows the picture with the Selective Colors adjustment layer I just made turned off, the right shows it turned on.
 Look closely at the bricks and the white areas of the cat, and you'll see the difference (I hope).

-Mind you, some of that detail's going to be lost when we compress this image down to a gif, so don't get too crazy with tweaking lighting and coloring.
+Mind you, some of that detail is going to be lost when we compress this image down to a GIF, so don't get too crazy with tweaking lighting and coloring.
 But you might as well start with the clearest images you can.

 Hit the play button on the animation to see how it looks.